CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/demo/demo-cluster.md

-## Introductory Tutorial
+##Step by Step Instructions to Build a Demo ParallelCluster.

-Step by step instructions on building a demo ParallelCluster.
 The goal is for users to get started and make sure they can spin up a node, launch the pcluster and terminate it.

 ## Establish Identity and Permissions